aadarshp17/My-Projects/MicroCaml Lexer, Parser, and Interpreter/project4.md

 `Tok_Semi` | `;`

 Notes:
-- My lexing code will feed the tokens into My parser, so a broken lexer can cause I to fail tests related to parsing.
+- My lexing code will feed the tokens into my parser, so a broken lexer can cause me to fail tests related to parsing.
-- In the grammars given below, the syntax matching tokens (lexical representation) is used instead of the token name.
-For example, the grammars below will use `(` instead of `Tok_LParen`.
+- In the grammar given below, the syntax matching tokens (lexical representation) is used instead of the token name.
+For example, the grammar below will use `(` instead of `Tok_LParen`.

 ## Part A2: Parsing MicroCaml Expressions